camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/rest.md

 ![rest Connector bearer token auth](../img/connectors-rest-oauth-token.png)

-You can find more information about how the oauth works by consulting the [RFC reference](https://www.rfc-editor.org/rfc/rfc6749#section-4.4).
+You can find more about the OAuth client credentials flow at the [RFC reference](https://www.rfc-editor.org/rfc/rfc6749#section-4.4).

 ## Request